Artlima1/low_power_faceID_max78000/README.md

 To upload the firmware for the first time use, you can follow the instructions [here](https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/MAX78000_Feather/README.md#first-time-firmware-updates).

+Together with the FeatherBoard, there is an ESP32 DevKit V1 to provide wireless connectivity to the system.

 ### Software Requirements

 The SDK for MAX78000 that can be found in this section: ["How to build, Flash and Debug the example"](#2-how-to-build-flash-and-debug-the-example).

+The ESP32 code can be built, flashed and monitored using the esp-idf tool.
+Please refer to the [documentation](https://github.com/espressif/esp-idf).

 Python3 installed in PC to support the image transfer and upload tool.
-For the Python terminal, use `pip install -r requirements.txt` to install all dependencies.

-You may need to install png and serial and opencv python library on your machine.
+Also, to send it to the database, it will be required the following libraries: firebase>=3.0.1 firebase-admin>=6.0.1

 ## Project Layout

+    risc_v_img_capture
+        ├─ .gitignore
+        ├─ Makefile
+        ├─ Makefile.ARM
+        ├─ Makefile.RISCV
+        ├─ README.md
         ├─ include
+        │  ├─ MAXCAM_Debug.h
+        │  ├─ esp32.h
         │  ├─ img_capture.h
-    │  ├─ linked_list.h
-    │  ├─ MAXCAM_Debug.h
         │  └─ utils.h
-    ├─ main.c           #ARM core main code
+        ├─ main.c
-    ├─ main_riscv.c     #Risc_v core main code
+        ├─ main_riscv.c
-    ├─ Makefile
-    ├─ Makefile.ARM     #ARM core makefile
-    ├─ Makefile.RISCV   #Risc_v core makefile
-    ├─ pc_utility       #Python console on PC
-    │  ├─ comManager.py
-    │  ├─ grab_image.py
-    │  ├─ imgConverter.py
-    │  ├─ README.md
-    │  └─ requirements.txt
-    ├─ README.md
         ├─ risc_v_img_capture.launch
-    └─ src              #Source code of project
+        ├─ src
+        │  ├─ esp32.c
-    ├─ img_capture.c
+        │  ├─ img_capture.c
-    ├─ linked_list.c
-    └─ utils.c
+        │  └─ utils.c
+        └─ tools
+            ├─ esp_tool
+            │  ├─ CMakeLists.txt
+            │  ├─ main
+            │  │  ├─ CMakeLists.txt
+            │  │  ├─ main.c
+            │  │  └─ max78000_cmds.h
+            │  └─ sdkconfig
+            └─ pc_tool
+                ├─ imgConverter.py
+                ├─ test_udp.py
+                └─ upload.py

 ## Getting Started

 ### 1. Required Connections

 Connect a USB cable between the PC and the CN1 (USB/PWR) connector of the Feather Board.

+The boards communicate via UART.
+Wire TX (UART2) pin P1_1 of the MAX78000_FTHR to RXD_2 pin 25 of the ESP32 Devkit V1.
+Also, it is necessary to wire the ground of the two boards.

-### 2. How to Build, Flash and Debug the Example
+### 2. How to Build, Flash and Debug the MAX78000_FTHR

 Please follow the instructions in [Getting Started with the MAX78000FTHR](https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/MAX78000_Feather/README.md#getting-started-with-the-max78000fthr)

 If you are using Visual Studio Code as your platform, please follow the instructions  [here](.vscode/readme.md).

-### 3. How to Burn the Application
+### 3. How to Build, Flash and Debug the ESP32 board

-To burn the program:

-1. Connect the USB cable connected to the MAX78000FTHR board.
-2. Create an empty text file named 'erase.act' and Drag-and-drop it onto the DAPLINK drive.
-3. This should mass erase the flash of the target device.
+Please follow the instructions in [Espressif IoT Development Framework]((https://github.com/espressif/esp-idf))

-### 4. How to Visualize the Picture on PC and send to the cloud
+### 4. How to Get the Picture on PC and send to the cloud

-To upload the picture to the cloud, first create a Firebase application, get it's SDK file (JSON) and put it in this folder.
+To upload the picture to the cloud, first create a Firebase application, get it's SDK file (JSON) and put it in the /tools/pc_tool folder.
 After that, just change the name of the file and the firebase application link in upload.py

-Run:  python grab_image.py <comport>
+Run: sudo python udp_terminal.py

-Ex:sudo python3 grab_image.py /dev/ttyACM0

-## Links to Powerpoint and Youtube Video
+## Links to Powerpoint and Youtube Video (not up to date)

 [PowerPoint](https://docs.google.com/presentation/d/1iDG8Hwt4incC3QIWbK0QsuGcLuzB3y-jmzu0u0kR7mA/edit?usp=sharing)
 [Video](https://youtu.be/qPhET3jG1A0)